CosmicMind/Material/README.md

 The first version of Material was to bring Material Design to iOS.
 We considered that a great starting point, but not the entire story.
 Material 2 is the next chapter, which goes deeper into iOS with refined APIs that simplify Architecture, Photo Library, Reminders, Text Editing, Photo & Video, and much more.
 In addition to Material Design, we love Apple’s flat UI.
 Having this in mind, we made it possible to accomplish both UI styles with ease.

+## Why A Separate Samples Repo?

+We moved all sample projects to a separate repo named [Samples](https://github.com/CosmicMind/Samples) to allow their development to be independent of the Material framework.
+There has been instances where we needed to update the versions of the framework to accommodate changes that only occurred in the sample projects.

 ## Features

 - [x] Completely Customizable